-Everyone knows Murphy’s Law, which states that in a given situation, anything that can go wrong, will go wrong.
+Everyone knows Murphy’s Law, which states that in a given situation, anything that can happen will happen.
 But with my laundry list of medical mysteries and complications over the last decade, it’s been the long-running joke among my family and friends that Old Man Murphy should retire his namesake and hand it over to me.
 Today was a fine example of that.

 The morning started off well enough.
 With roughly 600 miles to log from home to Susanville, CA en route to Reno to see some of my family, our Saturday was designated a boring travel day.
 To boost early-morning morale for the long haul, we all donned matching Here and Now Project “do life” T-shirts and were on the freeway by 9 AM.
 Then, Life intervened.

-We traded insurance information with the driver and stayed until after the cops came in gave us the all clear.
+We traded insurance information with the driver and stayed until after the cops came and gave us the “all clear.”
 Within an hour we were back on the road, with frazzled wits and some damaged goods, but otherwise intact.
-Incredibly, we found a replacement mattress on Amazon for 80% of that will meet us at one of our next stops, so we won’t be without one for long.
+Incredibly, we found a replacement mattress on Amazon (for 80% off!) that will meet us at one of our next stops, so we won’t be without one for long.
 After our nerves settled, we realized that the craziest part about this whole experience came about three minutes before all hell broke loose.